- GDP (PPP):

 Gabon gained independence from France in 1960 and was ruled by Omar Bongo for more than 40 years until his son, Ali Bongo Ondimba, became president in 2009.
 Opposition leaders accused the Bongo family of electoral fraud to ensure dynastic succession.
 After Bongo secured his second seven-year term in disputed 2016 elections, the government cracked down on the political opposition.
 In 2018, the parliament passed constitutional changes that critics say centralized executive power.
 Despite abundant natural wealth, poor fiscal management and overreliance on oil have stifled the economy.
 Power cuts and water shortages are frequent.
 Gabon has one of Africa’s highest average per capita incomes, but oil wealth is held by few, and most Gabonese are poor.

 Protection of property rights is weak, and contracts are not strongly enforced.
 The judiciary is inefficient and not independent.
 The law is not applied consistently, and bureaucratic delays often undermine the delivery of justice.
 Dispute resolution takes nearly three years on average.
 Anticorruption laws are not enforced, and bribery is widespread in commerce and business and particularly in the energy sector.

 The top individual income tax rate is 35 percent, and the top corporate tax rate is 30 percent.
 Other taxes include a value-added tax.
-The overall tax burden equals 21.2 percent of total domestic income.
-Over the past three years, government spending has amounted to 22.6 percent of total output (GDP), and the budget balance has shifted from a surplus to a deficit.
-Public debt is equivalent to 62.0 percent of GDP.
+The overall tax burden equals 17.3 percent of total domestic income.
+Over the past three years, government spending has amounted to 21.1 percent of the country’s output (GDP), and budget deficits have averaged 2.6 percent of GDP.
+Public debt is equivalent to 61.1 percent of GDP.